BW PolyureaProtective CoatingsContact

 Container Shells

-Lap seams and panel joints need local sealing before the exposed topcoat is applied.
+For lap seams, screw holes, fasteners, panel joints and overlaps where local sealing is required before the exposed topcoat is applied.

 Exposed Light-Gauge Steel Surfaces